VIDEOgreen

 QUICK QUIZ

-2. How many gold medals has Australia won so far at these Winter Olympics?
+2. How many medals has Australia won so far at these Winter Olympics?

 3. How does that result compare with Australia’s previous Winter Olympics results overall?